 A European FEderated Network of Information eXchange in Logistics

-FENIX is a 3 year long Connecting Europe Facility (CEF) project aiming to support the development, validation and deployment of the digital information systems along the EU transport Core Network.
+FENIX was a 4 year long Connecting Europe Facility (CEF) project aiming to support the development, validation and deployment of the digital information systems along the EU transport Core Network.

-There are 43 partners from 11 European countries in FENIX who are representing the logistics community of shippers, logistics service providers, mobility infrastructure providers, cities, and authorities.
+There were 43 partners from 11 European countries in FENIX representing the logistics community of shippers, logistics service providers, mobility infrastructure providers, cities, and authorities.

-11 pilot sites will roll out in 9 European countries and further develop the work conducted under Living Labs in AEOLIX and SELIS projects by structuring the actors and services according to corridors.
+11 pilot sites in 9 European countries further developed the work conducted under Living Labs in AEOLIX and SELIS projects by structuring the actors and services according to corridors.

 Objectives

-FENIX will develop the first European federated architecture for data sharing serving the European logistics community of shippers, logistics service providers, mobility infrastructure providers, cities, and authorities in order to offer interoperability between any individual existing and future platforms.
+FENIX aimed to develop the first European federated architecture for data sharing serving the European logistics community of shippers, logistics service providers, mobility infrastructure providers, cities, and authorities in order to offer interoperability between any individual existing and future platforms.

 ESC's contribution

-ESC is involved in two major activities within FENIX:
+ESC was involved in two major activities within FENIX:

 Activity 4: Pilot Site roll out